Looking for a Temporary Solution to Manage Your Public Records Requests?

 Manually tracking complex, voluminous public records requests is stressful.
 When spreadsheets just aren’t working for you anymore, GovQA offers a better way to stay compliant and avoid litigation.
 Here’s how GovQA can help:

-- Intake: a public portal simplifies intake with deflection technologies to allow citizens, journalists, and other government agencies to self-serve.
+A public portal simplifies intake with deflection technologies to allow citizens, journalists, and other government agencies to self-serve.
 If they find what they need on the portal, you avoid creation of an official public records request.
 When this happens, request volume goes down!
-If the request is submitted anyway; GovQA’s automated workflows make processing easy…
+If the request is submitted anyway, GovQA’s automated workflows make processing easy.

-- Vet: an admin portal simplifies request clarification with templates; allows linking of duplicates to be processed together; automatically routes requests internally; and makes time and materials estimates a breeze.
+An admin portal simplifies request clarification with templates, which allows linking of duplicates to be processed together, automatically routes requests internally, and makes time and materials estimates a breeze.

-- Gather & Track: GovQA automates delegation of information gathering tasks from backend systems (with no file size limitations).
-Reminders and notifications keep everyone on time.
-Plus, you can securely transfer files between anyone inside our outside your organization; generating an audit trail every step of the way.
+GovQA automates delegation of information gathering tasks from backend systems (with no file size limitations).
+Reminders and notifications keep everyone on time, plus, you can securely transfer files between anyone inside our outside your organization while generating an audit trail every step of the way.

-- Review: Powerful in-tool redaction provides and unbroken audit trail and makes it easy to perform text searches and pattern matching with annotations to hide sensitive data and a full exemption log.
+Powerful in-tool redaction provides an unbroken audit trail and makes it easy to perform text searches and pattern matching with annotations to hide sensitive data and a full exemption log.

-- Respond: Configurable templates ensure consistent responses.
-Securely release files back to the public portal with no file size limitations.
-Get alerts when responses are received and viewed.
+Configurable templates ensure consistent responses and help securely release files back to the public portal with no file size limitations.
+You can also get alerts when responses are received and viewed.